Azure/azure-sdk/docs/cpp/implementation.md

 - **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
 - **Security** - If a security vulnerability is discovered in a dependency, it may be difficult ortime consuming to get the vulnerability corrected if Microsoft does not control the dependencys code base.

-{% include requirement/MUST id="cpp-dependencies-stdlibc" %} use the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).
-The C standard library is sometimes referred to as `libc`, the C-Runtime, CRT, or (for Windows) Universal CRT.
+{% include requirement/MUST id="cpp-dependencies-stdlibcpp" %} use the [C++ standard library](https://en.cppreference.com/w/).

 {% include requirement/MUST id="cpp-dependencies-azure-core" %} depend on the Azure Core library for functionality that is common across all client libraries.
 This library includes APIs for HTTP connectivity, global configuration, and credential handling.

+> TODO: Is the SDKs team signed up to build this?

 > TODO: Move the azure/azure-c-shared-utility into azure-core as a prerequisite for release of the guidelines.